mavi888/sam-events-advanced/README.md

 sam deploy -g # Guided deployments
 ```

+When deploying for the first time you will need to input an URL.
+This URL simulates the third party delivery service.
+For faking this URL you can use the site [Webhook.site](https://webhook.site/).
+If you want to see the Dead Letter queue in action, you need to input an URL that returns an error (or a non existant URL).

 Next times, when you update the code, you can build and deploy with: